jgliss/geonum/README.rst

 Requirements
 ------------

-It is strongly recommended to use the package manager `Anaconda <https://www.continuum.io/downloads>`_ since it includes many of the required dependencies and makes life easier when it comes to installation or upgrade of non-straight forward installations of additional requirements (e.g. opencv, basemap)
+It is recommended to use the package manager `Anaconda <https://www.continuum.io/downloads>`_ since it includes many of the required dependencies and makes life easier when it comes to installation or upgrade of non-straight forward installations of additional requirements (e.g. opencv, basemap)

   - numpy
   - matplotlib